drBenway/pixi-vn-wiki/start/character.md

 * `id`: A unique identifier for the character (string).
 It is used to reference the character in the game (must be unique).
 If you want to create a [character with an emotion, you can pass an object](#character-emotions).
-* `props`: An object with the character's properties. `props` extends the `CharacterBaseModelProps` interface.
+* `props`: An object with the character's properties.
 The properties are:
   * `name`: The character's name. ( Required )
   * `surname`: The character's surname. ( Optional )
   * `age`: The character's age. ( Optional )